City Guide to Chester, UK| Must See Attractions

 With a goal of protecting endangered species, the Chester Zoo is home to over 20,000 exotic and endangered animals!

 Started as a private collection by George Mottershead in 1931, it became a zoo in 1934.
 Mottershead had a vision of opening a zoo without bars and today the Chester zoo spans 125 acres!
 It’s one of the largest zoos in England and one of the top 15 zoos in the world.

 We absolutely loved our time at the Chester Zoo and highly recommend it.
 We’ve been to zoo’s all over the world, including some of the most famous.
 However, Chester Zoo was one of the most memorable for us!

 Buy tickets at the gate, or online for a discount.
 For an extra 15% savings ride a bicycle there like we did!

 Chester Racecourse - Roodee

-The oldest racecourse still in use in England, with the first horse race on record being in the early 1600’s.
+The Chester Racecourse is the oldest racecourse still in use in England!
+If you can believe it, the first horse race on record being in the early 1600’s.

 Visitors can see the Chester Racecourse for an event, race, or have a meal at one of the restaurants.

 We very much enjoyed our time in Chester!